 9. Stay organized.

 If your stuff is cluttered, then your brain is also going to be cluttered.
-This goes for your schedule as well.
-Taking a few minutes to be organized can help you stay on top of upcoming exams, due dates for assignments, clinical rotations.
+This goes for your notes, backpack, and even your schedule as well.
+Taking a few minutes to be organized can help you stay on top of upcoming exams, due dates for assignments, and clinical rotations.
 And more importantly, you will also be able to see when you have some free time to

 have a few drinks hang out with your friends.